-This part focuses on ‘Landscapes of Place’ as a multi-layered experience of place where ‘subjective’ and ‘objective’ elements interact.
+Assignment 2 ‘Edit and Amend’ focuses on ‘Landscapes of Place’ as a multi-layered experience of place where ‘subjective’ and ‘objective’ elements interact.
 I am particularly interested in the idea of ‘edgelands’ – places where rural and urban meet and populations mix and also fragility of coastlines and abstraction.

-In my re-working and also new work, I start to bring together my visual communications work with conceptual and technical insights from an OCA leisure course on Landscape Photography.
+In my re-working and also new work, I start to bring my visual communications work together with conceptual and technical insights from an OCA leisure course on Landscape Photography.
 My work on that course questioned ‘picturesque’ approaches to landscape photography, raising questions about politics and identities of place and how these are communicated through photographic choices about:

-- what to photograph: types of terrain, what is and what is out, who is in and who is out
+- what to photograph: types of terrain, what is and what is out, who is in and who is out of the frame.

-A key addition in my work here, drawing on my more autobiographical work in Visual Communications, are the effects of my own feelings and ‘Voice’ on the was that I select and represent what I see.
+A key addition in my work here, drawing on my more autobiographical work in Visual Communications, are the effects of my own subjective feelings and ‘Voice’ on the ways that I select and represent what I see.
 And how different treatments of the same places may vary to give very different ‘landscapes’.

 This project uses images of the A14 Road Bridge across the River Cam where I walk every day to revisit a natural landscape lithograph print produced for Printmaking 2 Natural Landscapes The project extends this earlier work across a number of dimensions: